Spartwo/Stapler/README.md

 Stapler is a mod for Kerbal Space Program.
 It adds a construction mode to the editor that lets you re-parent parts without changing their position.

+This is a minimal remake of @Spartwo's Stapler mod that just allows you to-reparent parts in a stockalike way.

 # Build Instructions

 1. Open the solution.